loganeo/interviewproject/README.md

 ## Running the Website

-First, run the development server
+To run the development server you must be in the project's directory then type in console/terminal:
-In console or ide terminal of choice.
-Type

 ```bash
 npm install